ggasmithh/yaps/README.md

 ## open issues
-~~yaps is now EXTREMELY slow and memory-hungry because I decided to take everything OO, and to make every pixel its own object (mistake).
+~~yaps is now EXTREMELY slow and memory-hungry because I decided to take everything OO, and to make every pixel its own object (mistake).~~

-This will be fixed in the next commit, however.
-The ease of readability and extensibility that comes with each pixel being an object isn't worth the performance hit (yes, it's that bad).
-I think a solution to this may be to spread out the pixels' attributes into several numpy ndarrays.
-This will let me use numpy's optimized matrix math, rather than my own.

-I'm also working on replacing for loops with the much faster standard library functions (which are implemented in C) where I can, and flattening them where I cannot.~~

 This has been fixed!
 The latest commit now stores pixel attributes in several numpy ndarrays, and has far less for loops (there are still some to flatten, though).